-Some women suffer from embarrassing hot flashes that come on faster than a heat wave.
-They begin from inside your body and spread to your face, neck, and chest.
+Some women suffer from embarrassing hot flashes that come on faster than a heatwave.
+They begin inside your body and spread to your face, neck, and chest.
 They can strike at inopportune times like during a presentation at work or while having a glass of wine on a date.
 Or maybe you woke up drenched in sweat, interrupted by a hot flash in bed.
 You may wonder what’s happening.
 You feel like you’re losing control.
 The heat is so intense you want to jump in a pool or stand in front of the freezer.
 Well, get ready for some hot flash relief.

-According to Menopause.org, many doctors believe hot flashes can originate from hormonal changes and how they interact with the body’s thermostat, which is in a woman’s brain.
+Many doctors believe hot flashes can originate from hormonal changes and how they interact with the body’s thermostat, which is in a woman’s brain.
 The brain has an intricate way of regulating your body heat.
 The hypothalamus is the command center, coordinating your autonomic nervous system.
 It’s like a thermostat, controlling the release of chemicals and hormones related to temperature.
 When a hot flash comes on, it causes changes in your blood vessels that increase blood flow to your skin pores.

 The process is called a vasomotor spasm.
-Rush University has found blood vessels constrict and expand quickly during a hot flash, which leads to flushing and a skin temperature change.
+Rush University has found that blood vessels constrict and expand quickly during a hot flash, which leads to flushing and a skin temperature change.
 Your skin turns red and blotchy, and you feel like you’re in an inferno.
 Because your brain thinks you’re too hot, that causes a sweating response, increasing your skin temperature five to seven degrees higher.
 Then, you can get a chilled feeling as a hot flash ends.
 All of this can make you feel dizzy, weak, and nauseous.

-Hot flashes can come on suddenly, frustrating those already dealing with the many changes of aging and menopause, or changes after a hysterectomy.
+Hot flashes can come on suddenly, frustrating those already dealing with the many changes of aging and menopause or changes after a hysterectomy.
 Menopause.org says they’re a common symptom of perimenopause and menopause in a woman’s forties and fifties.
 While most hot flashes are just a nuisance, they can raise your blood pressure and heart rate.
 Older women are already more vulnerable to osteoporosis, and the Mayo Clinic says there can be some bone loss as a result of hot flashes.

 For some women, they can be mild, but for others, they can be intense and frequent.
-Healthline finds on average, hot flashes last four minutes, but they can be longer or shorter, lasting mere seconds.
+Healthline finds that, on average, hot flashes last four minutes, but they can be longer or shorter, lasting mere seconds.
 According to the North American Menopause Society, 75% of women will have hot flashes lasting about seven to ten years.
-A small percentage experience it for ten to fifteen years, and what’s known as Super Flashers, can have them for twenty years or more.
-The Mayo Clinic finds being obese is associated with a higher frequency.
+A small percentage experience it for ten to fifteen years, and women known as “Super Flashers” can have them for twenty years or more.
+The Mayo Clinic finds that obesity is associated with a higher frequency of hot flashes.

 Being in the summer heat can trigger a hot flash, so make sure to keep hydrated.

-It can be especially jarring when you wake up in the middle of the night, drenched in sweat from hot flashes.
+It can be especially jarring when you wake up in the middle of the night drenched in sweat from hot flashes.
 Excessive sweating depletes your system of fluids and salt.
 Hot flashes can interrupt your sleep pattern, which can lead to chronic insomnia.

 Subscribe today for free to receive our weekly update and never miss an article.